top of page

 Interdisciplinary research themes

-In conclusion, we aim to better understand the impact of air pollution and extreme weather with a focus on vulnerable populations, minority communities, and low and middle-income countries.
-Our projects are interdisciplinary in scope because collaborations with atmospheric scientists, epidemiologists, biostatisticians, clinical doctors, and community leaders are essential to their success.
-We hope to contribute new knowledge about the adverse impacts of environmental exposures to support decision-making and improve public health.
+In conclusion, our aim is to deepen our understanding of the impacts of air pollution, extreme weather events, and natural disasters on vulnerable populations, unmonitored communities, and low- and middle-income countries.
+Our projects are inherently interdisciplinary, relying on collaborations with atmospheric scientists, epidemiologists, biostatisticians, clinicians, and community leaders.
+We hope that our work will contribute new knowledge regarding the adverse effects of environmental exposures, thereby supporting informed decision-making and improving public health outcomes.

 Background of the group leader